My Faber Mk Two framed BSA Otter...

 This is the bike in June 2019...
 After being stood for years again in a corner, I finally decided to sort the bike out, and spent a few afternoons trying to put the bike more to my liking.
 I did the brake anchor conversion on the Yamaha front brake,for a start.
 And then reworked and polished the front aluminium guard.
 It was the back guard that I always felt was wrong, so I decided to shorten it and to adjust the fitments.
 That worked, and the bike started to look better.
 Back shocks were removed and checked, and lengthened has much as I could, this again seemed to transform the little bike.
 The back brake peddle was re-bent to get a better line for the cable.
 I then fitted one of my fork stops that I fit to all of the Triumph/BSA four-stud forks now-a-days.
 Suddenly after all this time I started to like the bike, and It will now, Perhaps get used.

 We had a 250 Triumph TR25 based scrambles bike that came in with a deal on some machinery.
-I thought has I had the C15 G engined bike, that this engine would do nicely as the basis of another "Otter" so that we had two to ride when we had time.
+I thought has I had the BSA C15 G engined Faber framed Mk1 bike, that this engine would do nicely as the basis of another Faber "Otter" so that we had two to ride when we had time.

-The paperwork with the first bike suggested the frame had to come through Sammy Miller.
-So my brother promptly ordered a Mk 2 Faber "Otter" frame from him.
+The paperwork with the first Faber Mk1 framed bike suggested the frame had to come through Sammy Miller.
+So my brother promptly ordered a Faber Mk 2 "Otter" frame as they now were from him.
 It took a while for it to arrive, the end of January 2004 I seem to remember.

-During that year I managed to acquire most of the other parts, Cub/Bantam hubs, shocks from Norman Blackwell, a pair of Triumph four stud forks from Keith Horseman, several purchases from e-Bay, carb, bars, levers from Mick Ash, and some parts from auto-jumble, along with backup spares for the motor.
-I also bought the wrong Boyer Bransdon ignition thinking they were all the same, and, all ran without a battery.
-Big mistake.
-During August I think, I am not to sure, as the onset of my long running illness had set in by then, and I was having a job to get through each day without knowing what month it was, (this will be relevant later).
-Anyway I had contacted Terry Weedy, for all of the rest of the Miller bits after finding out on Trials Central that this is the guy that made the parts.
-That Saturday Lee and I popped down to Southampton to pick the parts up, and had a guided tour around Terry's warren of workshops, unbelievable!!
-We came away with exhaust pipe and silencer, a pair of alloy guards, and an air-cleaner that Terry knocked up while we were talking.
-And also footrests, kick-start, and more was on the list...
+During that year I managed to acquire most of the other parts, Cub/Bantam hubs, rear NJB shocks from Norman Blackmore, a pair of Triumph four-stud forks from Keith Horseman, several purchases from ebay , carb, bars, etc, levers from Mick Ash, and some parts from auto-jumble, along with backup spares for the motor.
+I also bought the wrong Boyer-Bransdon ignition thinking they were all the same, and, all ran without a battery.
+Big mistake, I should have bought the trials version, the same as fitted to the Mk1 Faber Otter.
+During August I think, I am not to sure, as the onset of my long running Fibromyalgia illness had set in by then, and I was having a job to get through each day, and without knowing what month it was, (this will be relevant later).
+Anyway I had contacted Terry Weedy, for all of the rest of the Miller bits after finding out on Trials Central that this is the chap that made the parts, for Sammy Miller ...
+That Saturday Lee and I popped down to Southampton to pick the parts up, and we had a guided tour around Terry's warren of workshops, unbelievable!!
+We came away with exhaust pipe and silencer, a pair of alloy guards, and an air-cleaner, that Terry knocked up while we were talking.
+And also footrests, kick-start, and more that was on the list...

-During the next month I had worked out how to extend the width of the back hub, and used the newly acquired little lathe to turn and part the parts, and again line the new spacer and parts up using the lathe, before tack welding, (it was only luck that the spoke holes lined up, has I had forgotten to scribe a line before cutting.
-I was just cleaning the hub that I had modified up to send to the powder-coater with the front hub and stand etc. When Paul Ellis arrived with the hub he had modified dangling from a length of wire still steaming hot from welding it.
-And fluke as it was, he neither had scribed marks on the hub he had widened for me and that hub lined up as well.
+During the next month I had worked out how to extend the width of the Triumph Cub back hub, (there is a page on that) and used the newly acquired little lathe to turn and part the parts, and again line the new spacer and parts up using the lathe, before tack welding, (it was only luck that the spoke holes lined up, has I had forgotten to scribe a line before cutting.
+I was just cleaning the hub that I had modified up to send to the powder-coater with the front hub and stand etc, when Paul Ellis arrived with the Triumph Cub hub he had modified for me dangling from a length of wire, still steaming hot from welding it.
+And the fluke that it was, he neither had scribed marks on the hub he had widened for me, and that hub lined up as well.
 During the days at the end of the year, I decided to bring the newly powder-coated parts home and build the little bike up in my shed.

 11/12/2011...